-But how does God stay in touch with the universe?
+with the universe?
 At one level I want to answer: I do not know and cannot know.
 Maybe we are encountering God not only in enjoying the universe, but also when we suffer the backlash of treating it badly, like it is a giant organism capable of repelling danger.
 Is that God or is that simply reaping the fruit of our own actions?

-On the other hand, I find it absurd to think of God as just a kind of spectator, sitting in a heavenly grandstand, as it were, biting his or her nails in anxiety and compassion, hoping good wins on the playing field of life.
+On the other hand.
+I find it absurd to think of God as just a kind of spectator, sitting in a heavenly grandstand, as it were, biting his or her nails in anxiety and compassion, hoping good wins on the playing field of life.
 God might as well not exist, if God is only to be thought of as the one who started the ball rolling and then left it to its fate.

-So it makes sense to me to think of God as deeply involved with the universe, but not as someone looking on from outside and occasionally switching the controls when the right message comes in.
+So it makes sense to me to think of God as deeply involved with the universe, but not as someone looking on from outside bad god, like one of those evil and occasionally switching the controls when the right message comes in.
 Rather God is inside, within us, among us, seeking to bring life, love and peace to us and our world.
-We can know ourselves to be sharing in that life and love.
+We can know our- is just one big, bad joke.
+Many selves to be sharing in that life and love.
 We are partners with God in the ongoing development of the universe - in our own minute but significant way.
-Praying means deliberately seeking out this connection with God, taking time and making space in our lives to open our lives to God, soaking up the love energy from the roots up.
+Praying this connection with God, taking time and making space in our But how does God stay in touch lives to open our lives to God. soaking up the love energy from the roots up.
 God is in there with us - in joy, in struggle, in pain, in adventure, in creativity.